 - Costs credit card companies incur to reissue lost or stolen credit cards as a result of a data breach.

-For some companies, a policy that protects against third-party damages might be enough.
-However, for most companies, third-party damages only account for a portion of the costs incurred with much more damage being considered first-party.
-Crucially, first-party damages are not covered by most cyber liability insurance policies.
-Where third-party damages are damages experienced by a person or entity that is not the policyholder, first-party damages are damages experienced by the policyholder themselves.
-Examples of first-party damages that would likely not be covered by a basic cyber policy include:
+A policy that protects against third-party damages might be adequate for some companies.
+However, for most companies, third-party damages only account for a portion of the costs incurred in the event of a cybersecurity-related incident.
+First-party damages are damages experienced by the policyholder themselves.
+Damages like reputational harm and the costs associated with security overhauls are often considered first-party.
+Crucially, first-party damages are not covered by most basic cyber liability insurance policies.
+Examples of first-party damages that would likely be covered by a cyber liability policy like the instant-issue policy we offer at Layr include:

 - Revenue a company loses as a result of a data breach or hack.